Making Movies to Build Creative Communities

 We were no longer just making a movie, we were living it.

-We discovered the power of community filmmaking as a way to bring a diverse group of people together and to experience the shared joy of seeing our creative visions come to life.
+We discovered the power of community filmmaking as a way to bring a diverse group of people together.
+We had the direct experience and shared joy of bringing our creative visions to life.